sohrabsaran/softwareSkillsDemos/SDLC/readme.md

 - Document

 ## Code getting too complex
 - break it into multiple files and smaller functions.
+Here I've recently found giant inheritance hierachies to be helpful where each class in the chain could have just one variable and its associated read and write logic.
+Don't know the perf impact about such giant hierarchies though.
+Not seen this approach used yet in industry.
 - Increase the documentation.
 - Work under version control, and delete code that is unwanted
+- Add unit testing
+- Use the best possible IDE and programming language

 ## Getting old and forgetful
-- put things in clear, globally accessible places
+- put things in clear, globally accessible places.
+- Tradeoff between Intellectual Property protection, and being so secretive that you forget where you put your own code, what was the password etc!
 - take proper backups.

 ## Task seems to be taking too long